EPisharody/ISS-Notifer/README.md

 # ISS-Notifer
 A simple GUI created using the Python Tkinter library that tells the user if the ISS is overhead.
-The user inputs a city and the application will tell the user if the ISS is currently over that city.
+The user inputs a city name and the application will tell the user if the ISS is currently over that city.

 # Technologies Used
 * Python